usgs/wdfn-blog/content/Introduction.md

 What we will be posting about
 ==========

-This page will have posts in 3 broad categories of posts: Applications, Data Science and Software Development.
+This page will have posts in 3 broad categories of posts: Applications, Data Science, and Software Development.

 Applications
 ----------------